-	“We did all this brilliant modelling with the best of IBM data science to understand our email engagement,” Sheinkin said.
+“We did all this brilliant modeling with the best of IBM data science to understand our email engagement,” Sheinkin said.
 “Then out pops the finding that on average, when IBM sent an email, it made customers less likely to engage with us.”
 IBM had been using its own legacy technology Unica to send email content to large swaths of its database.
 The more the company tried to connect with customers, the more they opted out of their email preferences altogether.

-	Sheinkin and his team worked alongside IBM and Adobe’s consulting organisations to implement Marketo Engage in just 28 days, this time building the technology around IBM’s customers and their experiences.
+Sheinkin and his team worked alongside IBM and Adobe’s consulting organizations to implement Marketo Engage in just 28 days, this time building the technology around IBM’s customers and their experiences.
 “Marketo Engage became a business transformation and a tool for driving process change,” said Sheinkin.
-“What we're building with Marketo Engage is an entire process with governance and organisational change.
+“What we're building with Marketo Engage is an entire process with governance and organizational change.
 This is about bringing great communication to people who want to engage with IBM.”

 Using Marketo Engage together with Adobe Target, they test their new messaging in everything from content and headlines to customer journey and nurture campaigns.
 From there, Marketo Engage and Audience Manager bring the right experiences to just the right customers, across every channel.

 “Marketo Engage is such a foundational element of the change we're driving,” Sheinkin said.
 “We just couldn't wait for this, and Adobe Consulting, together with our consulting organization, did an amazing job standing up in 28 days.
 It's the beginning of a new culture and one of my proudest moments last year.”